shirakia/indegother/README.md

 - Use MongoDB with proper indexes and unique constraints
 - Application-level transactions
 - Page cache for GET 2 endpoints
-- Unit tests for mainly validations
-- Functional tests for APIs
+- Unit tests for mainly validations and Functional tests for APIs (27 tests for 95% coverage)
 - Hosting to an instance of AWS EC2
 - API documentation using Swagger
 - Use Linter auto correct